gussae/CoreOneReact/README.md

 ```
 $ cd sensor
 $ npm install
-$ node create-sensor.js
+$ node create-sensors.js
 ```

-*Note - this will create the sensor using your default AWS profile account and region.
+*Note - this will create the sensors using your default AWS profile account and region.
 If you have not specified a default region in your local AWS configuration, it will default to us-east-1.

 If you do not have a **default** profile or you are using a profile other than **default**, run the app with an AWS_PROFILE environment variable specifiying the profile name you would like to use.